axyjo/leaflet-rails/README.md

 )
 ```

-If you want to override the map settings you have set in the initializer, you can also add them to the helper:
+If you want to override the map settings you have set in the initializer, you can also add them to the helper method:

 ```ruby
 map(:center => {